saif-mal1k/Salesforce-Notes/3. APEX/chapter 09 Asynchronous Apex/README.md

 - Used to collect the records or objects to be passed to the interface method execute for processing.
 - This method is called once at the beginning of a Batch Apex job and returns either a Database.QueryLocator object or an Iterable that contains the records or objects passed to the job.

-- Most of the time a QueryLocator does the trick with a simple SOQL query to generate the scope of objects in the batch job.
-But if you need to do something crazy like loop through the results of an API call or pre-process records before being passed to the execute method, you might want to check out the Custom Iterators link in the Resources section.

-- With the QueryLocator object, the governor limit for the total number of records retrieved by SOQL queries is bypassed and you can query up to 50 million records.
-However, with an Iterable, the governor limit for the total number of records retrieved by SOQL queries is still enforced.
+- With the ``QueryLocator object``, the governor limit for the total number of records retrieved by SOQL queries is bypassed and you can ``query up to 50 million records.`` However, with an Iterable, the governor limit for the total number of records retrieved by SOQL queries is still enforced.

 **2. execute**